chazzka/clanekforest/clanek.md

 : Datapoint is any observable data with $n$ features.

 Outlier
-: Outlier is a data point that differs significantly from other observations.
+: Outlier is a datapoint included in the given dataset.
-Outlier i

 Novelty
-: Outlier is an out-lying point.
+: Novelty is an out-lying point.

 Anomaly
-: Anomaly point is a point which is different can be any (both Outlier and Novelty) datapoint.
+: Anomaly differs significantly from other observations.

 ## Methods